 The Association of Teacher Educators was founded in 1920 and is an individual membership organization devoted solely to the improvement of teacher education both for school-based and post secondary teacher educators.
 ATE members represent over 700 colleges and universities, over 500 major school systems, and the majority of state departments of education.
 The ATE office is located in the Washington DC area where it represents its members’ interests before governmental agencies and education organizations.
 In addition, ATE has representatives on the National Council for Accreditation of Teacher Education.

-ATE's 2013-2014 Officers: Left to right, Emma Savage-Davis, President Elect; Nancy Gallavan, President; and Ann Shelly, Immediate Past President.
+ATE's 2014-2015 Officers: Left to right, Linda Houser, President-Elect; Emma Savage-Davis, President; and Nancy Gallavan, Immediate Past President.

 Interested in Serving on a Committee, Commission or Task Force?

 Click here to download a pdf of the volunteer service form for the coming year.